steadylearner/Rust-Warp-Example/README.md

 There are not many Rust web server examples.
 I wouldn't write this way again if the development were for myself.
 But, hope you can save the compile time with it at least.

 Frontend part is up to you.
-I wrote it because I had to make a demo video to get payment.
 [You can implement it on your own](https://github.com/steadylearner/Rust-Full-Stack/tree/master/parcel-react) referring to the example above.